ocoanet/EventPipePlayground/README.md

 - Use `dotnet-trace` internal code to start the application process with a diagnostic post.
 - Parse the event stream with `EventPipeEventSource`.
-- Use unsafe code to extract the stack traces from trace events.
+- Use unsafe code to extract the stack traces from trace events (TODO).

 ## Detector 5